 The Bank controls its concentration risk by means of appropriate structural limits and borrower limits based on creditworthiness.
-The exposures to individual clients or group are based on the internal rating of the borrower as well as group-wide borrowing limits and capped by the regulatory ceiling.
+The exposures to individual client(s) or group(s) are based on the internal rating of the borrower as well as group-wide borrowing limits and capped by the regulatory ceiling.

-In addition, the Bank has established limits to mitigate concentration risk within different industry sectors so that the Bank's exposures are evenly spread over various sectors with refrain to undesirable sectors.
+In addition, the Bank has established limits to mitigate concentration risk within different industry sectors so that the Bank's exposures are evenly spread over various sectors with refrainment from undesirable sectors.

-A loan is considered past due when the counterparty has failed to make a principal or interest payment when contractually due, where Individual loan of more than 90 days past due is classified as impaired and any other events occurred as per the policies.
+A loan is considered past due when the counterparty has failed to make a principal or interest payment when it is contractually due, whilst individual loan of more than 90 days past due is classified as impaired and any other events occurred as per the policies.
 The classification of impaired loans/financing and provision of the Bank for loans/financing impairment is consistent with the standard under Malaysian Financial Reporting Standards.

-Where individual loans are impaired, the individual impairment provision is set aside where the estimated recoverable amount is lower than the net book value of the loan.
-Additionally, the Bank has applied the Collective Impairment Provision based on local regulatory requirements.
+Where individual loans are impaired, the individual impairment provision is set aside when the estimated recoverable amount is lower than the net book value of the loan.
+Additionally, the Bank has applied the Expected Credit Loss based on local regulatory requirements.

 BOD plays a crucial role in ensuring the proper oversight of the credit risk management in CCBM, in line with the Bank's capital strength, management expertise, risk appetite, business strategies and lending strategies.
-The BRMC assists BOD in evaluating and assessing the adequacy of strategies to manage the risk management associated with CCBM's activities.
+The BRMC assists BOD in evaluating and assessing the adequacy of strategies to manage the risks associated with CCBM's activities.
 The BRMC is also responsible to review and evaluate the credit products engaged by CCBM to ensure that it is conducted within the standards and policies set by the BOD.

-The MRMC is responsible in reviewing the development of credit risk management policies, defining the strategies and ensuring the results are align with the Bank's business strategies.
+The MRMC is responsible in reviewing the development of credit risk management policies, defining the strategies and ensuring the outcomes are aligned with the Bank's business strategies.
 The RMD constantly monitor the credit limit and assess the risks within credit proposals, as well as preparing credit risk management related reporting to BOD/management, Parent Bank and BNM as required.